There are two ways to fax with Microsoft Outlook:

 Most fax services can fax through Outlook as an email.
 To send a fax, an email is composed with the main body of the email becoming the cover page, and the attached file converted over to the main part of the fax.
 When receiving, the fax arrives directly to Outlook as a received email with the received fax attached as a PDF.

-Method 2 – A connected fax machine
+Option 2 – A connected fax machine

 Some models of fax machines (or multifunction printers with a fax option) can send faxes from a print driver or computer program.